 For purposes of this policy, "attendance" includes the payment of applicable membership fees for the Councilmember and the allowable expenses as described below.
 A member of the City Council may not commit to membership or participation in or attendance at meetings of organizations not listed in subsection (A) without the approval of the Mayor or the City Council except in the Councilmember's individual capacity and at the Councilmember's sole expense.
-To the extent that it does not conflict with these Governing Standards, the City Council Policy Regarding Training and Travel as amended in Resolution 07-105R, is incorporated herein.

 (b) Reimbursement Process.
-Section XII Travel Policy of the Financial Management Policy applies to elected officials.
 A Councilmember who seeks to incur or obtain reimbursement for expenses allowed under this policy shall file with the City Manager an approval request or reimbursement request, as the case may be, in accordance with current City policy.